Ultimate Guide to Solar Panels in Series vs. Parallel

 1. Can I mix series and parallel solar panels?

 To increase the wattage, you can pass through the solar controller.
 You can combine solar cells in series and parallel.
-The MTPP controller, which allows a certain number of amps to pass through, is currently one of the best solar controllers.
+The MPPT controller, which allows a certain number of amps to pass through, is currently one of the best solar controllers.

 2. Do I wire 12V solar panels in series or parallel?